northwestcoder/simpledatagen/module01/README.md

 # simpledatagen - lightweight data generator for various uses

 Text inputs for various random data are in the 'inputs' dir.
-Some exampleNN.py files have commented tests at the bottom, e.g. uncomment and run "python example04.py" at the command line
+Some exampleNN.py files have commented tests at the bottom, e.g. uncomment and run "python example04.py" at the command line.

+We've tried to eliminate all possible 3rd party modules, these examples run with only: import random import datetime import time import string import os

 ## [buildcsv_people.py](https://github.com/northwestcoder/simpledatagen/blob/master/buildcsv_people.py)